sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 freedom corresponds to the number of unique “data points” that contribute to a particular calculation, minus the number of “constraints” that they need to satisfy.
-For the within-groups variability what we’re calculating is the variation of the individual observations (*N* data points) around the group means (*G* constraints).
+For the within-groups variability what we are calculating is the variation of the individual observations (*N* data points) around the group means (*G* constraints).
-In contrast, for the between groups variability we’re interested in the variation of the group means (*G* data points) around the grand mean (1 constraint).
+In contrast, for the between groups variability we are interested in the variation of the group means (*G* data points) around the grand mean (1 constraint).
 Therefore, the degrees of freedom here are: